-In his work, he combines research and scholarly insight with an emphasis on strategic focus and missional awareness.
+In his work, Dr. Cook combines research and scholarly insight with an emphasis on strategic focus and missional awareness.
 He has training and experience in strategic planning, staff reorganization and leadership development, as well as in assisting congregations in pastoral transitions.

 He has been involved in the Cooperative Baptist Fellowship on the state and national level, having served on the Coordinating Councils of both Texas and Arkansas, as well as having served as the Moderator of CBF National.
-He was also the founding convenor of Current, CBF’s young leaders network.
+Dr. Cook was also the founding convenor of Current, CBF’s young leaders network.

 He completed his undergraduate degree at Samford and his M.Div and Ph.D. at Baylor University.